 Gold mining continues as the principal economic engine of Eureka County.
 Over the period 1993 - 2012 there were three producing gold mines in the county operating at different times.
 In 2002 Eureka County produced 37 percent of all gold produced in Nevada, and in 2013 the county produced 33 percent of all Nevada gold.
+In 2016 Eureka County mines produced 27 percent of Nevada's gold production.
 Two mine complexes in northern Eureka County continue to be some of the most productive mines in Nevada and indeed in the entire country, with Newmont Mining Corporation's Carlin Trend mines producing nearly 1.0 million ounces of gold in 2012, and Barrick Gold Corporation's Betze-Post Mine producing over .8 million ounces in that year.
 Barrick is developing and has begun to mine deposits in the Cortez Hills and further south in Horse Canyon area.

 During the late 1990's, lower gold prices caused many Nevada mines to scale back exploration and to scale back or temporarily close some operations.
-Since then the price of gold has again risen to over \$600 per ounce in 2006 and reaching a peak of \$1,900 in 2011.
-As a result of these higher gold prices, several Nevada gold mining operations are expanding both operations and exploration.
-As of the end of 2012 Newmont Mining Corporation's Carlin trend mines had almost 18 million ounces of gold in proven and probable reserves, an increase from 2010.
+Since then the price of gold has again risen to over \$600 per ounce in 2006 and reaching a peak of \$1,900 in 2011 declining to \$1,350 per ounce in 2018.
+Because of higher gold prices, several Nevada gold mining operations are expanded both operations and exploration.
+As of the end of 2017 Newmont Mining Corporation's Carlin trend mines had almost 14.83 million ounces of gold in proven and probable reserves

 Barrick Gold Corporation describes the Goldstrike Property in northern Eureka County as its "flagship property."
 The mine is the company's largest producer.
-The Goldstrike Property produced 892,000 ounces of gold in 2013 at all-in sustaining costs of \$901 per ounce.
-Goldstrike's proven and probable mineral reserves as at December 31, 2013, were 10.7 million ounces of gold.
-In 2014, the mine is expected to produce 865,000-915,000 of gold, which is consistent with 2013 levels.
-All-in sustaining costs are expected to be in the range of \$920-\$950 per ounce.
+Goldstrike's proven and probable mineral reserves as of December 31, 2017, were 8.1 million ounces of gold.
+In 2016, the mine produced 544,736 ounces of gold, which is consistent with 2015 levels.
+All-in sustaining costs are expected to be in the range of \$694 per ounce.

 The Ruby Hill mine is located on the Battle Mountain/Eureka gold trend, less than one kilometer from the town of Eureka and 193 kilometers south of the Goldstrike Property.
 Ruby Hill is an open-pit, heap leach operation.
 Ruby Hill produced 91,000 ounces of gold in 2013 at all-in sustaining costs of \$887 per ounce1.
 Proven and probable mineral reserves as at December 31, 2013, were 140,000 ounces of gold.
+In 2016, the mine only produced 6,500 ounces of gold.